Võ Anh Quân

-Võ Anh Quân (born 7 May 2004) is a Vietnamese professional footballer who plays as a right-back or winger for V.League 1 club PVF-CAND and the Vietnam national under-23 team.
+Võ Anh Quân (born 7 May 2004) is a Vietnamese professional footballer who plays as a right-back or winger for V.League 2 club Công An Nhân Dân.

 Club career

 Anh Quân joined the PVF Football Academy in 2015, after being named as the best player in Quảng Bình's U-11 football tournament.
 He made his professional debut in the 2022 V.League 2 with Phố Hiến, PVF's first team.

 In October 2025, Anh Quân was loaned to V.League 2 fellow Phù Đổng Ninh Bình for one season.
 There, he had 4 assists in the 2024–25 V.League 2, contributing to help the club win the league.

 International career

 With Vietnam U16, Anh Quân played in the 2019 AFF U-15 Championship and scored 2 goals during the tournament.

 In July 2025, Anh Quân featured in Vietnam U23's squad for the 2025 ASEAN U-23 Championship.
 He was a starter for Vietnam during the competition and helped the team defend their title.